What does black Lampong pepper taste like?

 Where does the Lampong pepper come from?

 Lampong peppers botanical name is Piper Nigrum.
 It originated from the Indonesian region, the Lampung region of South Sumatra.
-However, the main export market for this pepper is the USA.
+However, the primary export market for this pepper is the USA.

 Botany and cultivation: Piper nigrum